harfel/stocal/doc/tutorial.md

 ```

 We can now write a typed `ReactionRule` for their association, simply by
-setting the optional ReactoinRule attribute `signature` to the list of
+setting the optional ReactionRule attribute `signature` to the list of
 types that the rule should accept.
 When defining a signature, it must
-have the same number of elements than the `novel_reactions` method.
+have the same number of elements as the `novel_reactions` method.
 `novel_reactions` will now only be called with arguments that adhere to
 the type given in the signature.
 In our case, writing the rule becomes
 as simple as: